 speaker

 Call Coordinator

 Thank you, Douglas.
-Everyone, if you would like to ask a question, please press star followed by one on your telephone keypad now.
-If you change your mind, please press star followed by two.
+Everyone, if you would like to ask a question, please press star followed by 1 on your telephone keypad now.
+If you change your mind, please press star followed by 2.
 When preparing to ask your question, please ensure your device is unmuted locally.
-We'll pause here briefly as the question are registered.
+We'll pause here briefly as the questions are registered.
 We have the first question from Bobby Griffin with Raymond James.
+Your line is open.

+speaker